-Issue Date: February 18, 1997
+First Day of Issue: February 18, 1997

 First Day City: Washington, DC

 Printing Method: Photogravure

-Perforations: 11.6 x 11.7
+Perforations: 11.6 x 11.7 (Die-cut simulated perforations)

 The years that followed saw the electronic, atomic, and space ages – all of which brought about rapid social and technological changes.
 As knowledge continued to grow, learning became more formalized.
 More time was devoted to things of the mind, and less time was spent teaching social skills and developing the spirit.
 Once an activity of both the home and community, learning became divorced from everyday life.